sapphirecat/zora-theme-vim/README.md

 # Inspiration

-This colorscheme is based on the colors of Zora's Domain and the surrounding area, in _The Legend of Zelda: Breath of the Wild._
+This colorscheme is based on colors sampled from screenshots of Zora’s Domain and the surrounding area, in _The Legend of Zelda: Breath of the Wild._

 # License